Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Properties of Candidates on a Line

-We note that \cite{elkind2014recognizing} show that if the preference profiles of the voters are pairwise distinct, one can obtain an ordering of the voters on the line, which is unique under reversal.
-They also show that using this ordering of the voters, we can have an ordering of the alternatives that lie between the top preference of the leftmost voter and the top preference of the rightmost voter.
-While their result was originally used to determine whether an election is $1$-Euclidean, it is also applicable in our setting.
-For completeness, however, we provide a simpler method to order alternatives that are not Pareto-dominated by any other.
+\citet{elkind2014recognizing} show that if the voters’ preference profiles are pairwise distinct, one can uniquely determine the ordering of the voters on the line, up to reversal.
+They also demonstrate that, given this voter ordering, the candidates can be arranged between the top preference of the leftmost voter and that of the rightmost voter.
+Although their result was originally used to determine whether an election is $1$-Euclidean, it naturally applies to our setting as well.
+For completeness, however, we present a simpler method to determine the order of candidates that are not Pareto-dominated by any other candidate.

-\begin{restatable}{lemma}{order} Under the line metric assumption, if we remove all alternatives that are Pareto-dominated by another, we can determine the unique order of the remaining alternatives on the line, up to a reversal. \end{restatable}
+\begin{restatable}{lemma}{order} Under the line metric assumption, if we remove all candidates that are Pareto-dominated by another, the exact order of the remaining candidates on the line can be uniquely determined, up to reversal. \end{restatable}

-To prove Lemma \ref{lem:alternatives-order}, we use observations \ref{obs:subset1} and \ref{obs:subset2}, exploring the relation between the ordering of three alternatives and the subsets of voters who prefer one alternative over another.
+To prove Lemma~\ref{lem:candidates-order}, we rely on two simple observations that connect the relative ordering of three candidates to the subsets of voters who prefer one candidate over another.